Alken & Venn

 A House Divided

-We can at least be certain that these nations weren’t around until after the collapse of Olaphis.
-Belfry Sol’s bell keepers can drop Flame Swathe, one of Straid’s inventions, while Belfry Luna was added onto the existing architecture of the Lost Bastille from Olaphis’ era.
-However, knowing its place in the timeline still doesn’t narrow down the founder’s true identity.
-That said, it is possibly connected to Havel.
-Past Belfry Luna in an obscure corner lies a corpse carrying the Dragon Tooth, the great hammer wielded by Havel and his warrior followers who imitated his equipment in the original Dark Souls.
-(DS1) Though it does boost resistance to fire and magic, it is odd to find it there when their armor and great shield is found far and away in the Gutter.
-Does it have some link to Venn?
+Questions about the founder and the resulting split abound.
+We can, at minimum, determine that these nations weren’t around until after the collapse of Olaphis.
+Belfry Sol’s bell keepers carry the instructions for Flame Swathe, one of Straid’s inventions, while Belfry Luna was added onto the existing architecture from the Olaphis castle.
+The original one country accordingly seems to have salvaged some of the old magic kingdom’s legacy prior to the split.
+Of course, knowing its place in the timeline doesn’t narrow down the founder’s true identity much.
+That said, the individual is possibly connected to Havel.
+Past Belfry Luna in an obscure corners lies a corpse with the Dragon Tooth, the great hammer wielded by Havel and his warrior followers who imitated the revered knight of Gwyn’s equipment in the original Dark Souls.
+(DS1) While it does boost resistance to fire and magic, it is still odd to find in a castle-turned-prison when other Havel equipment isn’t acquired there.
+Might this have some link to Venn?

 According to the armor set’s description, conflicting accounts claim Havel to be the name of warriors that wore the armor as well as a country destroyed by war.
 DS1 affirms the former, but this doesn’t mean the latter is fiction per se.
-In the Cave of the Dead, we encounter an ancient warrior wearing the Havel set and wielding its corresponding great hammer and shield.
+In the Cave of the Dead, we encounter an ancient warrior armed and armored like Havel.
 This Hollow is dubbed Varg, originally Warg (ウォーグ) in obvious reference to “war”, (ウォー) and he may well be a soldier of this hypothetical Havel nation.
-Combined with the armor and shield in the Gutter, and there is no doubt that some warriors of Havel or like-minded imitators have resided underground in Drangleic.
-If there is a nation named after the revered knight of Gwyn, it should be in this land.
-And yet, we never come across any ruins overtly linked to this supposed country.
-But, if the country was destroyed by war from within and became two new nations, there wouldn’t be any.
+The corpse with the Dragon Tooth likewise carries a brightbug and petrified something, indicating a similar visit down below to the Shrine of Amana.
+Combined with the armor and shield obtained in the Gutter, and there is no doubt that warriors of Havel or like-minded imitators have explored Drangleic’s underground.
+Maybe these soldiers had hoped to learn more about becoming “rock-like” immersed in actual rock, or maybe they were seeking out Sinh to relive the Rock’s dragon hunt.
+Whatever their motive, their presence says it all: if there is a nation named after Havel, it should be in this land.

 Helmet that is likened to a giant rock.
 Boasts tremendous defense power while also exceedingly heavy.